zultron/freeipa-cloud-prov/README.md

 up, but the down-scaled, three-node bootstrap configuration is complete, and meant to be ready for production.

+## Current status

 Although the goal is production readiness, this is unfinished and experimental work.
 It is not represented to be fit for any purpose.
 **Readers are strongly advised to contemplate the risks before using this work in any critical scenario.**

+At present, the Ansible playbooks can complete the following tasks for a 3-node cluster with no manual intervention.
+The end result is a running Kubernetes cluster, still with a few minor known issues.

+- Provision DigitalOcean cloud servers
+  - Configure CoreOS image with ignition
+  - Add and configure block storage for filesystems and swap
+  - Other basic OS configuration
+- Install FreeIPA cluster
+  - Add and configure block storage for IPA data
+  - Configure and run FreeIPA server install
+  - Configure and run FreeIPA replica installs
+  - Harden publicly exposed services
+  - Basic DNS and other configuration
+- Configure Docker TLS
+  - IPA:  Create CA and install monitored service certificates
+  - Configure Docker TLS port with client cert authentication
+  - Create client cert
+  - Restart docker service with TLS configuration
+- Configure and start etcd
+  - IPA:  Create CA and install monitored service certificates
+  - Set up cluster DNS SRV records
+  - Start etcd service with TLS and client cert authentication
+  - Configure `etcdctl` client on nodes
+- Configure and start flannel networking
+  - Configure etcd TLS endpoints and etcd network configuration
+  - Start flanneld service
+- Configure and start kubernetes
+  - IPA:  Create CA and install monitored service certificates
+  - Template kube-system pod manifests, kubelet service, kube configuration, etc. for API server and other nodes, with inter-node TLS and etcd TLS endpoints
+  - Start kubelet service, wait for API availability, and check for pod creation
+  - Install and configure `kubectl` client with TLS client certs
+  - Install and configure the k8s dns and dashboard add-ons

 ## Installing the cluster